kwsantiago/routstr-core/docs/user-guide/introduction.md

 ### 1. Get Bitcoin/eCash

 Options:

 - Buy Bitcoin and deposit to a Cashu mint
 - Receive eCash tokens from someone else
 - Use a testnet mint for testing

-### 2. Create API Key
+### 2. Use Your eCash

-Send your eCash token to Routstr:
+You have two options for using your eCash tokens with Routstr:

+#### Option A: Create a Persistent Wallet

+Create a wallet with an API key for multiple requests:

 ```bash
 POST /v1/wallet/create
 {